About property settlement

 Once settlement is completed, the buyer can collect the keys from your estate agent and take possession of the property.

-Land transfer duty (formerly stamp duty)
+Land transfer duty (stamp duty)

 The buyer is responsible for paying land transfer duty (formerly known as stamp duty) on the sale.